Shoulderstand, or Just Because A Teacher Suggests A Pose Doesn't Mean You Should Do It

 3. If you can get your arms parallel to the floor in full extension, do you distort your torso and neck?

-4. If yes, then why try and and invert when you'll be smooshing all your weight into your neck?
+5. If not, then why try and and invert when you'll be smooshing all your weight into your neck?
 Can you see why you need to be able to lift your arms to parallel?
 You're essential trying to make a 180 degree line between your flexed neck and your arms in order to support yourself.

-If you can't get your shoulder extension parallel to the floor, why are you going to turn it upside and try to force your arms to the floor when you can't do it upright?
+If you can't get your shoulders in extension parallel to the floor, why are you going to turn it upside and try to force your arms to the floor when you can't do it upright?
 It's an impossible task!
 Then, add some weight and you'll just end up crunching your neck.
 Sounds painful, right?
 Simply put, most people (especially musicians) don't have the shoulder capacity to do this pose safely, and their lack of range puts a huge strain on the neck, which is already a tricky place and source of pain for many of us.
 Added in that many people can't do the full range of neck flexion, (i.e. chin to chest) needed here, which is why there can be problems.
 Why try to put yourself into a posture that's not built for your body or most bodies?
 Do something that makes sense for your body and your range of motion, as well as your long term health.
-Some people can (and do) have the range of motion and strength (I didn't even talk about that piece) to do this pose safely.
-Others don't and are at risk or have injured themselves.
+Or even better, start practicing movements that will prepare your body for that posture (if you really want to do it).
+Some people can (and do) have the range of motion and strength to do this pose safely.
+Others don't and have injured themselves.
 There are lots of supposed benefits to this posture, but not at the expense of your neck, folks!
 Try something a little more friendly, like viparita karani, which is a gentle inversion (getting you that lymph exchange and blood flow benefit).

-And here's the warnings from what can go wrong in shoulderstand:
+And here's a warning about what can go wrong in shoulderstand:

 “What happens if your student forces her neck too far into flexion in Shoulderstand?
 If she is lucky, she will only strain a muscle.
 A more serious consequence, which is harder to detect until the damage is done, is that she might stretch her ligamentum nuchae beyond its elastic limits.
 She may do this gradually over many practice sessions until the ligament loses its ability to restore her normal cervical curve after flexion.
 Her neck would then lose its curve and become flat, not just after practicing Shoulderstand, but all day, every day.
 A flat neck transfers too much weight onto the fronts of the vertebrae.
 This can stimulate the weight-bearing surfaces to grow extra bone to compensate, potentially creating painful bone spurs.
 A still more serious potential consequence of applying excessive force to the neck in Shoulderstand is a cervical disk injury.
 As the pose squeezes the front of the disks down, one or more of them can bulge or rupture to the rear, pressing on nearby spinal nerves.
 This can cause numbness, tingling, pain and/or weakness in the arms and hands.
 Finally, a student with osteoporosis could even suffer a neck fracture from the overzealous practice of Shoulderstand.” -Roger Cole